‘Knightfall’ Season 2: Genevieve Gaunt Discusses Princess Isabella And How Queen Joan’s Death Will Affect Her

 So, without the strength of her mother behind her, Princess Isabella is left to fend for herself against her father and brother, Prince Louis (Tom Forbes).

 As well as this, Princess Isabella will be forced into another arranged marriage.
 However, this time it appears that her father will not take her feelings into consideration.
-As well as this, with her brother back in the French royal court, there appears to be little time left for a girl.
+With her brother back in the French royal court, there appears to be little time left for a girl.

 “My father is forcing me to marry a man I don’t even know and don’t even love.
 My position at court, which is the one thing I thought I had, is being used up by the return of my brother.
 So, as a woman in a very male, very dangerous world, she’s gotten into a very vulnerable position.”